wavefrontHQ/docs/pages/doc/tracing_basics.md

 summary: Collect and visualize trace data from your applications.
 ---

 Distributed tracing enables you to track the flow of work that is performed by an application as it processes a request.
 This visibility can help you find errors and performance problems in your code.

-Distributed tracing enables you to track the flow of work that is performed by an application as it processes a request.
-This visibility can help you find errors and performance problems in your code.
 Wavefront supports OpenTracing and OpenTelemetry for tracing.

 In an application that consists of multiple services, an incoming request typically starts a chain of requests that are propagated from one service to the next.
 Distributed tracing gives you end-to-end visibility into that chain across services, even when those services are running in different environments.